smcclab/smc-course/_resources/01-faq.md

 ## Are there any prerequisites?

-This course is pitched at a third year (3000) level and so in order to enrol we ask that you have completed at least one (6 unit) second year course in your discipline.
-If you don't meet this reuqirement but believe that you should be allowed to join in anyway, please get in touch to discuss it.
+This course is pitched at a third year (3000) level and so in order to enrol we ask that you have completed at least two (6 unit) second year (2000-level) course in your discipline.
+If you don't meet this requirement but believe that you should be allowed to join in anyway, please get in touch to discuss it.

 ## I'm a musician/programmer and I'm worried that I don't have the required programming/music skills---will I be ok?